Non-Dual &

 • Want practical tools you can use outside of therapy sessions

-The beauty of mindfulness is that it meets you wherever you are—no prior experience necessary.
+The beauty of this work is that it meets you wherever you are—no prior experience necessary.

 Somatic Therapy